UP TO 60% OFF BLACK FRIDAY SALE!

 Which radiator is best for which room?

-When choosing a radiator for your home the first question you should ask yourself is which room do you want the radiator to be placed in.
-Not all radiators are suited to every room so answering this question first will help you filter out all of the options which you won’t need.
+When choosing a radiator for your home, the first question you should ask yourself is which room do you want the radiator to be placed in.
+Not all radiators are suited to every room, so answering this question first will help you filter out all of the options that you won’t need.
 You can then ask yourself what are the best radiators for your chosen space?

 Below you’ll find a short paragraph outlining the best type of radiator for your living room, bedroom, bathroom, kitchen and hallway.
 We know some homes have other rooms like utility rooms and offices, so try to use the closest matching room for an idea of which radiator you can use in a room that we haven’t mentioned.